Huimin1/Copernicus/README.md

 For the Po Plain model:

-    The atmospheric forcings for the Po Plain model is very large, it cannot be uploaded to the repository, as well as my other repositories.
-They are saved in my CFDHub account, a folder named 'huiminw' in /global-scratch/bulk_pool
+    The atmospheric forcings of the Po Plain model is very large, it cannot be uploaded to the repository, as well as my other repositories.
+The forcings are saved in my CFDHub account, a folder named 'huiminw' in /global-scratch/bulk_pool.
+The output folder is large as well, it's saved in my private repository.

     '0_clm_2023.py' shows the Po Plain model with the atmospheric forcings of the year 2023